How to communicate less STRESSfully with people living with dementia

 • While you shouldn’t be quick to jump in and guess what they’re saying, it may be good to try to help them out if they’re having too much trouble.

-• It helps them to be in a quiet place, free from interruptions, so they can concentrate on conversations.
+• It helps them to be in a quiet place, free from interruptions, so that they can concentrate on conversations.

 • When giving instructions, break them into single steps, one at a time.
 Remember, they’re doing the best they can, so do the best you can to be patient.